How long does it take your lungs to heal from vaping?

 Vaping, as explained above, involves the inhalation of a number of chemicals and elements found in the vaping liquid or wax or created when the vaping liquid or wax is heated.

 Stephen Broderick, Johns Hopkins lung cancer surgeon, says “By now, it seems pretty clear that using e-cigarettes, or vaping, is bad for your lungs.
-In the last 24 to 36 months, I’ve seen an explosive uptick of patients who vape… we simply don’t know the short- or long-term effects yet and which e-cigarette components are to blame.’21
+In the last 24 to 36 months, I’ve seen an explosive uptick of patients who vape… we simply don’t know the short- or long-term effects yet and which e-cigarette components are to blame.”21

 In January 2018, the National Academies of Science, Engineering and Medicine released a consensus study report that reviewed over 800 different studies and concluded that e-cigarettes [vaping] causes health risks4.
+However, more research is needed to fully understand the long-term health conditions and risks associated with vaping, as it is a recent phenomenon.

 The American Lung Association has stated that the inhalation of harmful chemicals [from vaping] can cause irreversible lung damage and lung disease13.